Ariel Winter Freaks Out Boyfriend With Awkward Baby Voice [Video]

 Ariel Winter is an Adult Now and Her Modern Family Co-Stars Noticed

-Maxim reports that Ariel was the target of one of her Modern Family co-stars, who chose her sixteenth birthday to flip the bird and mouth the words “F— you!” at the actress.
+Maxim reports that Ariel was the target of one of her Modern Family co-stars, who chose her 16th birthday to flip the bird and mouth the words “F— you!” at the actress.
 While that may seem harsh and more than a little mean, the actress shared that the gesture and the mocked curse words were all done in good fun, welcoming the actress to adulthood.

 That actor was Eric Stonestreet, who plays Cameron on Modern Family, and he was just wishing Winter a happy birthday in his own way.